Computational Tools for Diachronic Linguistics

 Community PRs are welcome on every module above.
 Two gates run on every PR:

-tools/proiel_validate.pyruns as a pre-commit hook and a GitHub Action.
-PRs that introduce UD-style labels (nsubj,dobj,nmod,case, etc.) fail the build. - Lavidasised house-style check -
+tools/proiel_validate.pyruns as a pre-commit hook and a GitHub Action (an automated workflow that runs on GitHub's servers every time code is pushed).
+PRs that introduce UD-style labels (nsubj,dobj,nmod,case, etc.) fail the build. - House-style check,

 For larger changes (a new IE parallel, a new period subcorpus, a new tool module), open an issue first with a short proposal; the team will assign a reviewer.